Managing eczema

 A small number of babies will still develop a food allergy even if common allergy causing foods are introduced before one year of age.

 There is no cure for eczema and it can be very uncomfortable.
-It is really important to manage eczema properly to prevent flares and infections.
+It is really important to manage eczema properly to help prevent flares and infections.
+Everyday management for a baby or child with eczema includes:

 How to do a cool compress